 Community Health is committed to supporting children and families and recognises the importance of providing children with a good start in life to ensure their optimal growth and development.
 Child and Family Health Services provide a mix of universal services to improve the health and wellbeing of all families and targeted, individualised programs to address the social determinants of health.
+Youthblock also provides services to marginalized young people 12-25 years old.

-Services for vulnerable families and children are responsive and tailored to the individual needs of children and their families, working in partnership with parents and carers.
+Community Health Services aim to deliver Services to vulnerable families, children and young people which are responsive and tailored to their individual needs, in partnership with parents, carers and other agencies to provide wrap around support.
 These include clinician continuity of care, sustained support during the antenatal period to two years of age, a structured sustained health home visiting program, care coordination and allied health services for families with additional needs.